loknjinu13/Finalpack/README.md

 ### Team Project
 - [Week 13](https://github.com/loknjinu13/Week13) - This was the period of preparing our deployment environment, research and more focus on team contributions for our minecraft server.
-- [Week 14](https://github.com/loknjinu13/week14) - I studied C as a compiling program.
-But never successfully compiled a program.
-I believe this will come as i read from my mates and their contributions.
+- [Week 14](https://github.com/loknjinu13/week14) - I studied C as a compiling program and compiled [mycfile.c](https://github.com/loknjinu13/week14/blob/master/mycfile.c).

+I also practiced on changing my Windows Manager by using [fluxbox](https://github.com/loknjinu13/week14/blob/master/fluxbox.md).

 - [Week 15](https://github.com/loknjinu13/week15) - This week was focused on reviewing our course project and practicing on using C and Python in compilation.
 Our team successfully deployed our minecraft server and documented.
 We also edited our codeBlockers.html credit to team [N-Artica](https://sootsplash.csci2461.com/nartica.html).

 ### "Code-Blockers"